zagorski32611/solidity-workshop-1/tutorials/2016-07-02-contract-oriented-programming-II.md

 3. `balance[msg.sender] >= _amount`

 Out of these, I would argue that `1` is the only pre-condition.
 It asserts that the caller is not blacklisted, and if they are, the rest of the body will not be run.
 The other two conditions should not be broken out, because they are part of the function's logic.
-It doesn't matter if one or both of them fail, because there is a well defined branch for each case.
+It doesn't matter if one or both of them fail; the function will still work as intended.

 What we have then is one pre-condition and no post-conditions.
 With modifiers it should look something like this: